 No Candidate

-Now what if in the third round onwards those party A votes are transferred to the other two parties?
-As you can see Party A should have gained two seats by vote share, instead of the eventual one seat gain.
-This is also why constituencies are normally ranged between 3-5 seats and the droop quota is used, as the lower threshold favours larger parties.
+This is also why constituencies are normally ranged between 3-5 and the droop quota is used, as the lower threshold favours larger parties.
 This could be resolved if you first vote for the party and preference their candidate choices, with only surplus party votes going to another parties.

 A four-party system is needed because core support for socialism and conservatism is divided between moderate and radical members.
 These two factions need their own parties, as having a civil war while in government or opposition costs the electorate.